aamay001/imnext-api-public/README.md

 // WHATEVER YOU WANT FOR DEV / SOMETHING SECRET FOR PROD TOKEN_SECRET=

-// SIGN UP FOR TWILIO ACCOUNT
+// SIGN UP FOR TWILIO ACCOUNT (When in development, messages will appear in Terminal; actual sms are only sent out in Prod) TWILIO_ACCOUNT=
-TWILIO_ACCOUNT=
 TWILIO_NUMBER=
 TWILIO_TOKEN=